-Why do babies make chewing motions?
-The chewing motion is a normal part of an infant’s development as they learn new parts of their body, observe the world around them, learn to communicate and begin the teething process.
+The chewing motion is a natural part of an infant’s oral development as they explore the world around them and begin the teething process.

 Why Babies Chew With Nothing in Their Mouths: 7 Common Reasons

-Sucking and chewing are natural reflexes that aid in breastfeeding.
+These are all natural reflexes that aid in breastfeeding.
 Without them, a baby would not be able to latch properly on the breast to suck milk.

 Because babies are fed around the clock, they might suck on their tongues when they are not being fed in order to satisfy the innate need to suck.